michellechristina/bamazon/README.md

 ## Update the database with new stock levels
 ![update database](/images/5.png)
-We will update the stock levels for this particular product during a successful purchase.
+We will subtract the qty purchased from the stock levels for this particular product during a successful purchase.

 ## Let the customer know if there is not enough stock available to make the purchase
 ![update database](/images/6.png)